For all your histology needs

-The scan time varies with tissue size, however, as a rough guide, a 1x1cm piece of tissue at x20 will take under 2 minutes and x40 will take under 4 minutes.
+The scan time varies with tissue size, however, as a rough guide, a 1x1cm piece of tissue at x20 will take under two minutes and x40 will take under four minutes.

-Further information can be found on their website; http://sales.hamamatsu.com/en/products/system-division/virtual-microscopy/products/nanozoomer_2.0-ht2.php
+Further information can be found on the Hamamatsu website.

-Apart from your samples, you will need a memory stick / external hard drive with at least 250mb space per slide scanned is advisable.
+Apart from your samples, you will need a memory stick or external hard drive (at least 250mb space per slide scanned is advisable).

 As this service is part of the Core Pathology unit, the upkeep and maintenance of the equipment needs to be covered as we are a self funding department.
-The prices can be found on our online ordering syetm I-Labs.
-The link below will take you to the relevant site.
-If you are a internal user then you will be able to log on with your QMUL ID; if you are a external user then you will be required to set up an account and I-Labs will issue you with log in details.
+The prices can be found on our online ordering system, I-Labs.
+The button below will take you to the relevant site.
+If you are a internal user then you will be able to log on with your Queen Mary ID; if you are a external user then you will be required to set up an account and I-Labs will issue you with log in details.

-The course is run in collaboration with Barts Health and is organised by Dr M Calaminici, Dr H Rizvi and Dr T Butler.
-The course is designed for senior trainees in histopatholgoy and haematology, consultants with a special interest in haematopatholgoy and Reserchers who are specialising in these fields.
+The course is run in collaboration with Barts Health NHS Trust and is organised by Dr M Calaminici, Dr H Rizvi and Dr T Butler.
+The course is designed for senior trainees in histopathology and haematology, consultants with a special interest in haematopathology and researchers who are specialising in these fields.

 The course consists of:

-The course fee is £250 and thre are limited places.
+The course fee is £250 and there are limited places.
 Please check the flyers below for dates of the next course.
-If you have any further questions please contact us via email email@example.com or firstname.lastname@example.org
+If you have any further questions please contact us via email at email@example.com or firstname.lastname@example.org

 Rubeta N. Matin iet al., p63 is an alternative p53 repressor in melanoma that confers chemoresistance and a poor prognosis.
 J.Exp.
 Med.
 2013 Vol.210 No3 581-603

 Diana, c. et al., RHBDF2 Mutations Are Associated with Tylosis a Familial Esophageal Cancer Syndrome.
-The american journal of Human Genetics 90, 340-346, Feburary 10, 2012.
+The american journal of Human Genetics 90, 340-346, February 10, 2012.